 Any student in any of McCormick's master's level degree programs is welcome to apply for reclassification into another master's level degree program provided that a minimum of one semester of grades has been posted to her/his McCormick academic transcript.
-The student must consult with and have the written approval of the Assistant Dean for Student Academics and Support before a request for reclassification can be granted.
+The student must consult with and have the written approval of the Assistant Dean of Student Servicesbefore a request for reclassification can be granted.
 The following requirements apply: